memgraph/docs/docs/reference-guide/storage-modes/in-memory-analytical.md

 ## Transactions

-As there are no ACID guarantees, other transactions can see changes ongoing transactions are doing.
+As there are no ACID guarantees, other transactions can see the changes of ongoing transactions.
 Also, a transaction can see the changes it is doing.
+This means that the transactions can be committed in random orders, and the updates to the data, in the end, might not be correct.

 ## WAL

-As mentioned, there are no write-ahead logs created during the `IN_MEMORY_ANALYTICAL` mode.
-When switching back to `IN_MEMORY_TRANSACTIONAL` it is recommended to create a snapshot manually.
-After switching, `WAL` is created if enabled with the config file.
+As mentioned, no write-ahead logs are created in the `IN_MEMORY_ANALYTICAL` mode.
+When switching back to the `IN_MEMORY_TRANSACTIONAL` mode it is recommended to create a snapshot manually with `CREATE SNAPSHOT;` Cypher query.
+Once Memgraph switches to the `IN_MEMORY_TRANSACTIONAL` mode, for all new updates it will create a WAL if not otherwise instructed by the config file.

 ## Snapshots